How to Code a Website

 <p class="lead text-muted">Lorem ipsum dolor sit amet...</p>

-<img src="img/image.jpg" class="rounded img-fluid">
+<img src="assets/img/image.jpg" alt="description of the image" class="rounded img-fluid">

 <p class="text-muted">Proin fermentum, felis tempor pharetra lobortis, magna quam hendrerit dolor...</p>